 - In November 2022, the Met became the first police force in the UK to launch a public facing hotline asking for reports of Met officers abusing their position of trust.
 This was delivered in partnership with Crimestoppers.
 In the period November 2022 to February 2024, 2,878 people have contacted the Hotline.
-(1,988 Calls, 890 Online Reports) and there have been from Crimestoppers to MPS since launch 867 (413 Calls, 454 Online Reports) reports which were disseminated to the MPS Anti-Corruption and Abuse Command. - Following investment into the Directorate of Professional Standards (DPS), resulting in a 76% increase in gross misconduct investigations concluded in the last 6 months of the financial year.
-(408 cases October to March 2023 compared to 718 cases October 2023 to March 2024) - In the last six months of the financial year, 92 officers appeared on gross misconduct hearings which is 18% higher than the same period for the last financial year (October 2023 to March 2024).

-- There has been a 48% increase in the number of officers suspended compared between April 2023 and April 2024. - All recruit training now includes a firm professional standards input; and, leadership programmes for new and existing leaders prioritise content relating to professionalism, and the standards the organisation expects of them as leaders.
+(1,988 Calls, 890 Online Reports).
+There have been 867 disseminations (413 Calls, 454 Online Reports) to the MPS Anti-Corruption and Abuse Command from Crimestoppers to the MPS since the launch.
+As a result, there have been 728 reports reviewed by the MPS of which 614 were deemed actionable. - Following investment into the Directorate of Professional Standards (DPS), resulting in a 76% increase in gross misconduct investigations concluded in the last 6 months of the financial year.
+(408 cases October to March 2023 compared to 718 cases October 2023 to March 2024) - In the last six months of the financial year, 92 officers appeared on gross misconduct hearings which is 18% higher than the same period for the last financial year (October 2023 to March 2024). - There has been a 48% increase in the number of officers suspended compared between April 2023 and April 2024. - All recruit training now includes a firm professional standards input; and, leadership programmes for new and existing leaders prioritise content relating to professionalism, and the standards the organisation expects of them as leaders.